-Jonathan Corbet

-Atmospheric Technology Division National Center for Atmospheric Research corbet@ncar.ucar.edu

-Formatted and edited for release 5 by
+Jonathan Corbet, Atmospheric Technology Division National Center for Atmospheric Research <corbet@ncar.ucar.edu> Formatted and edited for release 5 by: Keith Packard MIT X Consortium by Jonathan Corbet Formatted and edited for release 5 by: Keith Packard MIT X Consortium

-Keith Packard
+MIT-SHM(The MIT Shared Memory Extension): How the shared memory extension works

-MIT X Consortium
+Version 1.0 Copyright © 1991 X Consortium

-ABSTRACT
+Abstract

 This document briefly describes how to use the MIT-SHM shared memory extension.
 I have tried to make it accurate, but it would not surprise me if some errors remained.
 If you find anything wrong, do let me know and I will incorporate the corrections.
-Meanwhile, please take this document "as is"-an improvement over what was there before, but certainly not the definitive word.
+Meanwhile, please take this document "as is" (eman improvement over what was there before, but certainly not the definitive word.)